Epilupinine

 Epilupinine is a naturally occurring quinolizidine alkaloid.
 Epilupinine serves as a key model compound in the study of quinolizidine biosynthesis, chemical ecology, and asymmetric synthesis.

 Structure

 It is the C-1 epimer of the more common alkaloid lupinine.
 It is a stereoisomer of a fundamental lupin alkaloid.
 It possesses a fused bicyclic structure comprising a piperidine and a pyridine ring, with a hydroxymethyl group at the ring junction.

 Epilupinins and lupinine themselves are the simplest of a large group of alkaloid metabolites from legumes (Fabaceae).

+biological sources

+Natural occurrence of epilupinine in the Fabaceae family, epilupinine was found in Maackia tenuifolia, Virgilia oroboides, Thinicola incana, Retama sphaerocarpa, in other representatives of the genus Maackia, Lamprolobium, Anarthrophyllum, Plagiocarpus, it was discovered as a new one in the genus Calpurnia, in the species Calpurnia aurea.

+The highest and most widespread content of epilupinine is found in the genus Lupinus, with the highest content occurring in Lupinus luteus.

 Synthesis and biosynthesis

 It was first isolated from various species within the plant genus Lupinus (lupins).
 They were synthesized via an intermediate enaminone.

 Asymmetric total synthesis (Enantioselective synthesis) of (+)-.
 So far, 17 asymmetric total syntheses of epilupinine.
 The total synthesis involved alkylations of N-nosylamide, ozone oxidation, and sequential reactions of the removal of the nosyl group, intramolecular dehydrative condensation, intramolecular Mannich reaction catalyzed by l-proline, and a reduction.

 The biosynthetic pathway of 1 is proposed to begin with the dimerization of l-lysine to dialdehyde.
 The intramolecular dehydrative condensation leading to iminium cation followed by an intramolecular Mannich reaction forms aldehyde.
 Finally, the aldehyde is reduced.